Ovarian Cancer Trial Result: Destroyed or damaged existing tumors

-Evidence from this trial supports the claim that whole-body hyperthermia, as delivered during HEATT®, compromises the cell structure of tumors and metastasized cells resulting in reduction of tumors.
-Exposure to high temperatures for a specified period-of-time induces necrosis (the direct kill via cell membrane destruction), as well as setting the stage for apoptosis (longer natural destruction of cells over time).
-In the Pre- and Post-HEATT® therapy PET scans of Patient #3, one can see the clear reduction of the tumors as a result of the cellular destruction induced by heat.
+Evidence from the Phase 1 clinical trial of ovarian cancer supports the claim that whole-body hyperthermia, as delivered during HEATT®, compromises the cell structure of tumors and metastasized cells, resulting in reduction of tumors.
+Exposure to high temperatures for a specified period of time induces necrosis (the direct kill via cell membrane destruction), as well as setting the stage for apoptosis (longer natural destruction of cells over time).
+In the pre- and post-HEATT® therapy PET scans of Patient #3, one can see the clear reduction of the tumors as a result of the cellular destruction induced by heat.

 The image on the left shows the tumors at the beginning of the study.
 The image on the right shows no indication of active tumors as a result of the patient’s six cycles of therapy.